redis/redis-doc/topics/cluster-spec.md

     MSET {user:1000}.name Angela {user:1000}.surname White

-However multi-key operations may become unavailable when a resharding of the hash slot the keys belong in progress.
+However multi-key operations may become unavailable when a resharding of the hash slot the keys belong to is in progress.

 More specifically, even during a resharding, the multi-key operations targeting keys that all exist and are still all in the same node (either